ManiAm/VENTOS_Public/README.md

 Running VENTOS from IDE
 -----------------------

-**Step 1:** Open params1_General.ini file and change the absolute path of SUMO executable accordingly.
+**Step 1:** Open src/traci/TraCIStart.ned file and change the absolute path of SUMO executable accordingly.

-    Network.TraCI.SUMOexe = "/home/mani/Desktop/VENTOS_SUMO/sumo/bin/sumo-guiD"
+    string SUMOexe = default("/home/mani/Desktop/VENTOS_SUMO/sumo/bin/sumo-guiD");

+You can either select sumo-guiD or sumoD.
 SUMO binaries (`sumo-guiD` and `sumoD`) are located in SUMO bin folder. sumo-guiD is the GUI version that provides a graphical interface to SUMO, and is visible while the OMNET++ simulation is running (and is very useful for debugging purposes).
 On the other hands, sumoD is the command-line version which is faster.
 Note that you can not use the official SUMO binaries since we have extended the TraCI commands, car-following models, etc. Using the official SUMO binaries will probably give you run-time error.

 **Step 2:** Run the VENTOS project by right clicking on the project name in the IDE and choose: